haideralipunjabi/blog-haideralipunjabi/content/posts/dynamic-twitter-header-using-python.md

 ## Prerequisite - Twitter Developer Account and App

 Before writing the actual code, you are going to need a Twitter Developer Account and then create a Twitter App.
 Using the created App's Keys and Tokens, you will be able to update your header and get the data from Twitter about your followers and likes/retweets on any tweet.

+1. Go to [Twitter Developer Account](https://developer.twitter.com/en/apply-for-access) and apply for access.
+It shouldn't take too long to get approved.
+2.